Turbot: Description

 The turbot is a large left eyed flatfish found primarily close to shore in sandy shallow waters throughout the Mediterranean, the Baltic Sea, the Black Sea, and the North Atlantic.
 The European turbot has an asymmetric disk-shaped body, and has been known to grow up to 1 m long and 55 lb in weight.

 Fisheries

-Turbot is highly prized as a food fish for its delicate flavour, and is also known as brat, breet, britt, or butt.
+Turbot is highly prized as a food fish for its delicate flavour, and is also known as brat, breet, or britt.
 It is a valuable commercial species, acquired through aquaculture and trawling.
 Turbot are farmed in Bulgaria, Canada, France, Spain, Portugal, Romania, Turkey, Chile, Norway, and China.

 Turbot has a bright white flesh that retains this appearance when cooked.
 Like all flatfish, turbot yields four fillets with meatier topside portions that may be baked, poached, steamed, or pan-fried.